Travel Hoarders: What to Do With All That “Stuff” You Bring Home From Your Travels

-Thank goodness for the invention of the scanner, and the fact that they’ve become small and affordable.
+Thank goodness for scanners, and the fact that they’ve become small and affordable.
 These days it is easy to throw a few items on the scanner and quickly and easily have images of them there to be kept forever.

-This is perfect for things like tickets (I have a friend who’s kept every boarding pass from the many hundreds of flights he’s taken), brochures, postcards and other miscellaneous scraps of paper you feel like you want to keep.
+This is perfect for things like tickets (I have a friend who’s kept every boarding pass from seemingly every flight he’s ever taken), brochures, postcards and other miscellaneous scraps of paper you feel like you want to keep.
 You can still have a record of them without filling up a cupboard!

-If you’re a bit crafty or creative, you might want to create a travel scrapbook to collate some of the small and flat items you collect on your travels – combining photos, postcards, tickets, brochures and the like, perhaps even with a little narrative of the matching experiences from your trip.
+If you’re crafty or creative, you create a travel scrapbook to collate some of the small and flat items you collect on your travels.
+Combine photos, postcards, tickets, brochures and the like, perhaps even with a little narrative of the matching experiences from your trip.

 Display and Rotate

-Rather than clutter up the living room with these dust-gatherers, I have a set of shelves above my desk with multiple small compartments, perfect for setting out some of these souvenirs for me to see as I work.
+Rather than clutter the living room with these dust-gatherers, I have a set of wall shelves with multiple small compartments, perfect for setting out some of these souvenirs for me to see as I work.
 I semi-regularly rotate them and keep the undisplayed ones in a box tucked neatly away.